feed3r/shepherd/README.md

 Refer to the specific documentation for the currently supported commands and options of [shepctl].

-## Database Service's Documentation

-Refer to the specific documentation for currently supported database services:

-1. [Oracle]
-2. Postgres

 ## Develop Shepherd

 See our [development][development] documentation.